 However, there have been encouraging developments recently: in 2016, the High Representative presented the Global Strategy for Foreign and Security Policy and its Implementation Plan on Security and Defence.
 More recently, the European Commission adopted its Defence Action Plan.
 In parallel, the EU and NATO committed to strengthening their cooperation.
 Implemented properly, these initiatives can make a difference and contribute to a more secure Europe.

 The ASD Defence Business Unit strives to ensure that the development of European policies and initiatives support the European Defence Technology and Industrial Base (EDTIB), by endorsing commonly agreed recommendations to EU policy-makers and key stakeholders.
 The Defence Business Unit comprises four Working Groups, covering two sectoral areas - air and land - and two horizontal focuses, research and export controls.
-It is chaired by Bob Keen, BAE Systems and vice-chaired by Ulf Bischoff, Luerssen and Angelo Pansini, Leonardo.
+It is chaired by Kai Horten from ESG and vice-chaired by Angelo Pansini from Leonardo and Henrik Petersson from SAAB.
 A number of specific Task Forces cover Defence Procurement, the Future Program for Research and Development (EDRP), the Financial Aspects of defence and NATO.